FarmBuild/farmbuild/README.md

 http://farmbuild.github.io/farmbuild/farmbuild_registration.html

 **Repositories structure**<br/>
-Going through FarmBuild components, all components have a standard project structure which is inspired by JavaScript community conventions.
+Going through FarmBuild components, you will find out all components have a standard project structure which is inspired by JavaScript community conventions.
 To briefly describe the project structure, it includes:
  - "src" folder, containes all the source files.
 Distribution version of the apis are generated from the source via a build process.
  - "dist" folder, contains the production ready version of the libs that you can use in other applications.
  - "docs" folder, contains api documentaion of the component.